Troubleshoot Build and Release

 Cannot be opened until the process is terminated.

-Attempts to connect to your Team Foundation Server or VSTS organization.
+Attempts to connect to your Azure DevOps organization or Team Foundation Server.

 Shows when each job was run, and how it completed